 - Brenda Harris

-Brenda has practiced facilitative mediation since 2005.
+Brenda (she/her/hers) has practiced facilitative mediation since 2005.
 Additionally since 2006, she has trained hundreds of community mediators primarily in Maryland but more recently in western Pennsylvania.

 She has successfully mediated hundreds of conflicts, which include landlord-tenant, parenting plans, workplace, interpersonal relationships, school, re-entry, business and neighborhood disputes.